 Easier Walk: A linear walk today, starting from Rhyd Ddu ascending on a good quarry track and one of the main pathways up Snowdon.
 We soon reach Bwlch Cwm Llan before decending to join the Watkin Path to Nantgwynant and a lakeside walk to finish back at Craflwyn.
 7½ miles (12km) with 1,500 feet (460m) of ascent.

-Medium Walk: The Snowdon Ranger Y.H.A. overlooking Llyn Cwellyn is our start, to initially zigzag our way on one of the main paths up Snowdon over the Black Crag or Clogwyn Du’r Arddu to reach the summit of our highest mountain.
+Medium Walk: Ascend to the summit of Snowdon via the Snowdon Ranger Path.
+The Snowdon Ranger youth hostel overlooking Llyn Cwellyn is our start, to initially zigzag our way on one of the main paths up Snowdon over the Black Crag or Clogwyn Du’r Arddu to reach the summit of our highest mountain.
 After exploring the summit complex we descend Bwlch Main [the narrow ridge] and Llechog overlooking the cliffs below us and complete the walk on the Rhyd Ddu path to the village of the same name and the real ale of the Cwellyn Arms!
 7½ miles (12.5km) with 3,100 feet (940m) of ascent.

 Harder Walk: The Nantlle Ridge is a must-do for more adventurous walkers: a true British ‘classic’ ridge with some exposure but with rewards to match.
 From Rhyd Ddu we ascend steeply up to Y Garn, then follow the ridge round to Trum Y Ddysgl; we then take a satisfying spur south down to Bwlch-y-Ddwy-Elor and a forest track back to the start.
 7 miles (11km) with 3,000 feet (920m) of ascent.

 Easier Walk: From Ogwen Cottage and the new visitor facilities, we walk around Llyn Idwal to return to the start before continuing on a green road, that used to be the main stage coach route through the valley.
-Good views of the highest mountains on both sides as we wander down to Capel Curig.
+Enjoy good views of Snowdon on both sides as we wander down to Capel Curig.
 7½ miles (12km) with 750 feet (220m) of ascent.